Raimondo to propose legalization of recreational pot

-Gov. Gina Raimondo says with "reluctance" she will propose within the next week that Rhode Island legalize the sale of marijuana for recreational use.
+Gov. Gina Raimondo will propose within the next week that Rhode Island legalize the sale of marijuana for recreational use, she said.

-The Democrat tells The Providence Journal for a story Sunday the state is facing the "inevitable" prospect of being encircled by states that have legalized recreational marijuana.
+The state is facing the "inevitable" prospect of being encircled by states that have legalized recreational marijuana, she said.

+"I will say, I do this with reluctance," the Democrat told the Democrat told The Providence Journal for a story published Sunday.
+"I have resisted this for the four years I've been governor. ...
+Now, however, things have changed, mainly because all of our neighbors are moving forward" with legalization.

 Digital Access For Only $0.99